Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Numerical validation

 Up to this point, we have focused on symmetry-protected BICs in single-layer metasurfaces.
 However, the SVD-based approach is equally applicable to accidental BICs.
 Here, we consider Fabry--Perot BICs~\cite{Ndangali2010Oct}, which arise in double-layer metasurfaces composed of two particle lattices separated by a distance $D$.
 When each lattice exhibits a reflection resonance at wavelength $\lambda_0$, the system effectively forms a Fabry--Perot cavity with resonant mirrors [see the inset of Fig.~\ref{fig:rods}(a)].
 Neglecting near-field coupling between the layers and material losses, the BIC formation condition at $\lambda = \lambda_0$ and $\mathbf{k}_{\parallel}^{\rm BIC} = \mathbf{0}$ is $D = s\lambda_0/2$, where $s \in \mathbb{N}$~\cite{Alagappan2024Nov}.

 We consider the structure studied in Ref.~\cite{Semushev2026Jan}, which supports TM-polarized Fabry--Perot BICs in the microwave spectral range.
 The system consists of two one-dimensional lattices of infinite dielectric rods with radius 0.5~cm, lattice constant 3~cm, and permittivity $\varepsilon = 2.1$ in free space [see the inset of Fig.~\ref{fig:rods}(a)].
-Each lattice exhibits a reflection resonance at 9.483~GHz ($\lambda_0 = 3.161$~cm), which is accurately captured by the cylindrical T-matrix method with $m_{\rm max} = 2$.
+Each lattice exhibits a reflection resonance at 9.483~GHz ($\lambda_0 = 3.161$~cm), which is accurately captured by the cylindrical \textit{T}-matrix method with $m_{\rm max} = 2$.
 For a one-dimensional lattice of infinite rods, we choose the $z$ axis along the rods, the $x$ axis along the lattice vector, and the stacking direction along the $y$ axis.

-The SVD of the S-matrix for the double-layer metasurface can be computed using the following two approaches: \begin{enumerate} \item First, one may compute the S-matrix of a single lattice from the effective T-matrix of a unit cell, and then obtain the total S-matrix via the Redheffer star product of three S-matrices that describe the lattice, free-space propagation over distance $D$, and the lattice again. \item Alternatively, the total S-matrix can be computed directly from the effective T-matrix of a complex unit cell containing two rods, as shown in the inset of Fig.~\ref{fig:rods}(a), with lattice interactions evaluated using the Ewald summation technique for two sublattices~\cite{Beutel2023Jan}. \end{enumerate}
+The SVD of the \textit{S}-matrix for the double-layer metasurface can be computed using the following two approaches: \begin{enumerate} \item First, one may compute the \textit{S}-matrix of a single lattice from the effective \textit{T}-matrix of a unit cell, and then obtain the total \textit{S}-matrix via the Redheffer star product of three \textit{S}-matrices that describe the lattice, free-space propagation over distance $D$, and the lattice again. \item Alternatively, the total \textit{S}-matrix can be computed directly from the effective \textit{T}-matrix of a complex unit cell containing two rods, as shown in the inset of Fig.~\ref{fig:rods}(a), with lattice interactions evaluated using the Ewald summation technique for two sublattices~\cite{Beutel2023Jan}. \end{enumerate}